Burchfield Penney Art Center: Collection

 The museum's permanent collection spans the late 19th century through today.
 The collection includes the world's largest collection of Burchfield's works, as well as a large archive of his drawings, notes and journals.
 Although the museum focuses on the work of Burchfield, it is the only museum dedicated completely to the art and artists of Buffalo, and features more than 18 exhibitions each year.

 Other components of the collection range from traditional mid-nineteenth century work to contemporary media arts.
 Notable artists in the collection also include Claire Shuttleworth, Virginia Cuthbert, Charles Cary Rumsey, Steina Vasulka, Paul Sharits, Ruth Erb Hoffman, and many others.
 It also includes work by Hallwalls founders: Charles Clough, Robert Longo, Diane Bertolo, Nancy Dwyer, Cindy Sherman, and Michael Zwack.
 The collection also includes one of the world's largest collections of the documentary photographer Milton Rogovin, paintings and prints by J.J.
 Lankes (who was a native of Buffalo), and work by Arts and Craft artisans from Roycroft.

+The center has also hosted screenings of experimental film and video works by artists connected to Buffalo media study, including Tony Conrad, Steina and Woody Vasulka, James Blue, Paul Sharits, and Hollis Frampton.